zydingg/Deepro-Glu/README.md

 ### Guiding principles:
-* The data contains training dataset and testing dataset.
+* File 'data' contains training and testing data used in this study.
 * File 'code' contains scripts for training the model and loading data.
+Load_data.py is the implementation of load raw protein sequence.Deepro_Glu.py was used to training the proposed model.utils.py is the implementation of